ohadravid/ohadravid.github.io/content/posts/2025-04-08-btrees-and-mental-models.md

 ---
 title: "BTrees, Inverted Indices, and a Model for Full Text Search"
-date: 2025-04-07T00:00:00+00:00
+date: 2025-04-10T00:00:00+00:00
 tags: ["rust", "databases", "practices", "performance"]
 summary: "Whenever I get into a new technology, I try to build myself a mental model of how it works.
 Let's do that for _full text search engines_, by writing a minimal implementation in Rust"
 type: post
 showTableOfContents: true
 image: "/2025-04-08-btrees-and-mental-models/inverted_index.png"
 weight: 1
-_build:
- list: never
 ---

-Whenever I get into a new technology (A new database feature, a fancy distributed queue, a programming language, an orchestration system, ...), I try to build myself a _mental model_ of how it works, so I can reason about how it should behave, predict its scaling properties, and avoid running expensive experiments.
+Whenever I get into a new technology (A new database feature, a fancy distributed queue, an orchestration system), I try to build myself a _mental model_ of how it works.

-Today, we'll build a mental model for _Full Text Search_ engines (along with some code in Rust), as done in database systems such as Elasticsearch, PostgreSQL and ClickHouse[^1], and use it to explain and predict some key features, limitations, and solutions common across these systems.
+Today, we'll build a mental model for _Full Text Search_ engines (along with some code in Rust), as done in database systems such as Elasticsearch, PostgreSQL and ClickHouse.

-[^1]: As we are going to see, a good model will tradeoff precision for simplicity and generalization in order to cover different implementations of a single underlying idea.
+By the end, you'll understand some of the key features, limitations, and solutions common to all these systems - and even predict how they behave in different scenarios.

 ## A Primer on Text Analysis